r0zh/tomcat-ec2/README.md

 2. Create a CloudFormation stack using the `stack.yml` template.
 3. SSH into the EC2 instance.
 4. Run the `tomcat_install.sh` script.

-## Note

-Please ensure that you have the necessary permissions to create resources in AWS.